jpritikin/coach/content/docs/me/health/_index.md

 Ferritin is a blood test measure of our backup iron stores.
 A ferritin test may be ordered when anemia, a lack enough healthy red blood cells, is suspected.
 A concentration below about 12 ng/mL would indicate iron deficiency.
 However, it is also possible to have too much ferritin.
 [Excess iron is associated with increased odds of cancer and diabetes.](https://nutritionfacts.org/video/donating-blood-to-prevent-cancer/)

 {{% /details %}}

+## Notes

+[^rizzo2013]: Rizzo, N. S., Jaceldo-Siegl, K., Sabate, J., & Fraser, G. E. (2013).
+Nutrient profiles of vegetarian and nonvegetarian dietary patterns. *Journal of the Academy of Nutrition and Dietetics, 113*(12), 1610–1619.